claire-wong/ISBM-2.0-Adapter/README.md

 This is one of the three-part series of proof-of-concept projects with the primary objective of constructing an interoperable IoT information cluster.
 The focus is on utilizing non-proprietary Open Industrial Interoperability Ecosystem (OIIE) open standards.
 Each project within this series explores key facets of building a cohesive and scalable IoT infrastructure, demonstrating the potential of OIIE standards in promoting interoperability in the interconnect world.

 ![image](/Documents/Images/IoT-Demo.jpg)
+Figure 1.
+The summary of the IoT demo using OIIE standards.
 Included in this three-part series are ISBM-Publication-Provider and ISBM-Publication-Consumer, hosted in their respective repositories.

 ### Contents